Parmin/training/agendas/workshops/MDBW_diagnostics_half_day_instructor_notes.md

 * MongoDB Overview
 	 - In case any students don't have an understanding of how MongoDB work (documents, collections, etc.)
 * MongoDB Stores Documents
-* Components to MongoDB Diagnostics: the MongoDB Server, Application Settings, Hardware Settings
+* Components to MongoDB Diagnostics: the MongoDB Server (indexes, operations), Application Settings (schema, driver settings), Hardware Settings (disk settings, ulimits, etc.)
 	- These are the three main components this course with focus on

 ## 9:15AM